jessymanuella/Team6/README.md

 To test move, I first tested an invalid move to ensure that pacman could not be moved to a place on the map with a wall, and then tested a valid move by attempting to move pacman to an empty space.

 ### getLoc

+To get what is at the given location, the function first checks if there is anything at the location.
+If not, it returns a HashSet with Type.EMPTY.
+Otherwise, it returns a HashSet of the objects at the location.

+To test getLoc, I first added a pacman to an empty location.
+The test then asserts that after adding the pacman, calling getLoc on the location returns a HashSet with Type.PACMAN.

 ### attack